 CCG destroys physical/hard copy documents by employing a standard level-three cross-cut paper shredder.

 CCG destroys online data as appropriate from Dropbox.com and ExchangeMyMail.com, by deleting the relevant files from both the cloud platform and relevant local devices, and then the hard drive space is overwritten and redeployed using Apple’s Secure Empty Trash protocol.
-Deleted files and folders are automatically deleted from the cloud-based backup server in due course per Carbonite.com policy, no later than 30 days from original deletion.
+Deleted files and folders are automatically removed from the cloud-based backup server in due course per Carbonite.com policy, no later than 30 days from original deletion.

 All CCG devices are wiped clean and restored to factory settings before disposal or redeployment, to ensure no data is retained.